plut/InfinityEngine.jl/README.md

 hours, and fine-tuning a single mod also crucially depends on the speed of installing this mod.

-Julia is a quite fast language (it is more-or-less a C code generator after all) whereas WeiDU is a scripting language, which may also call local shell scripts etc.
+Julia is a quite fast language (it is more-or-less an assembly code generator after all) whereas WeiDU is a scripting language, which may also call local shell scripts etc.